Varanus92/Drive_Awake-Great-minds-4/README.md

 ## winning
-The project won the competition for best presentation (Special thanks to Uriel Yair Sabag)
+The project won the competition for best presentation (Special thanks to Uriel Yair Sabag (below))

 ![](winner.jpg)